 Three simple tips to improve feedback

-Recognition is simply the acknowledgement of a job well done.
-Sounds simple in theory, but unfortunately, so many leaders get it wrong.
+Recognition is the acknowledgment of a job well done.
+It sounds simple, but many leaders should brush up on it.

-These are both important points.
-Luckily, they’re both easy to solve.
-The first place for a leader to start, is by understanding the value of recognition.
+Luckily, both these points are easy to solve.
+The first place for a leader to start is by understanding the value of recognition.

 According to the book How Full Is Your Bucket, the number one reason people leave their jobs is that they don’t feel appreciated.

-As a leader, take a step back and be more mindful of what your employees are doing, and just tell them that you notice it.
+As a leader, take a step back and be mindful of your employees’ actions.
+Just telling them that you notice can make quite the impression.

 Here’s something they’ll probably never teach you in business school: The single biggest decision you make in your job — bigger than all of the rest – is who you name manager.
 When you name the wrong person manager, nothing fixes that bad decision.
 Not compensation, not benefits — nothing.Gallup CEO Jim Clifton